 In her book On Being Included: Racism and Diversity in Institutional Life, Sara Ahmed argues that institutional commitments to diversity are frequently “non-performative,” failing to actually bring about the change they name.
 In my classroom teaching, I ensure that I not only teach about feminism and feminist theory, but that I also use feminist theories to inform my classroom policies and my interactions with students.
-My syllabi respond ethically to students’ lived experiences, for example, by ensuring that course materials are open access or on reserve, by designing flexible assignments for student caregivers, and by holding evening video office hours for commuters.
+My syllabi respond ethically to students’ lived experiences, for example, by ensuring that course materials are open access or on reserve, by designing flexible assignments for student caregivers, and by holding video office hours for commuting students.
 Additionally, each quarter, I crowdsource a community resource guide that asks students to contribute, upvote, and comment on local resources—providing insider knowledge on topics from free tutoring services to emergency grants to local healthcare providers who specialize in queer and trans healthcare.

 Additionally, part of contributing to diversity also means recognizing the roles that I cannot fill for students and continuously educating myself about campus resources that allow students to find support or community in personally and culturally relevant ways.
 Each of my syllabi contains a two-page list of different student support services, along with contact information and a description of services.
 Each quarter, I painstakingly walk my class through this entire list so that they are aware of the many places they can turn to for mental health services, academic support, and cultural or affinity belonging.
 When I teach first year students, I often bring my entire class on field trips to the counseling building, the academic support check-in, the food pantry, and other student resources, simply to reduce the stigma or barrier of asking for help or seeking out community.